jamatarmusic/GENajam/README.md

 - I'm not actually sure that panning does anything
 - I'm not actually sure if the mod and FM LFOs do anything
 - Files load in a strange order, something to do with SDfat
+- I have a sneaking suspition that OP 2 and OP 3 are the wrong way around...